186 miles of breathtaking scenery

-- Opened in 1970, the Pembrokeshire Coast Path was the first National Trail in Wales
+- Opened 1970, the Pembrokeshire Coast Path was the 1st National Trail in Wales

 - It runs for 186 miles or 299 km from St Dogmaels to Amroth

-- It passes 58 beaches and 14 harbours
+- Our coastal paths pass by 58 beaches and 14 harbours

 - The Pembrokeshire coastal bus service covers the entire path

 - Total rise and fall over entire length of path is approx 35,000 feet - that's as high as Everest!